chandantiwari/mindmeld/README.txt

 etc).
 These results are promising.
 More data would definitely make a positive difference.

-In the input data, the top two functions of people are 1-hot encoded, INTP for example has both Ti and Ne as 1, and they become labels during training.
+In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
+Each of these columns become labels during training.
 We train a different classifier for each function.

 Previously we were trying to predict each letter of the MBTI type, such as I,N,T,P for INTP.
 Using the new way we have 2 prediction tasks